How do you stay sane in times that are a bit nuts?

 - Write down 15 things that increase your well-being.
 Put a star by any that you can do in fifteen minutes or less.

 Note: Many of these exercises will involve some writing.
 Research shows this works better at training your brain and reducing stress than just doing it in your head.
 You might use / repurpose a notebook to dedicate to this series.
-Since you shouldn’t go to the store…
+Print the worksheets and put them in a binder or folder, and use scrap paper when you go through the exercises-that’s one way.

 Questions or comments?
 Use the comment section down under.